yshavit/llm-notes/book/03-The-LLM/01-overview-of-llms.md

 : A value that's derived from the user's input.
 This combines that input with learned parameters.
 This is what the language is figuring out about your prompt specifically.

 (what-are-learned-parameters)=

+(training-vs-inference)=

+### Training and inference

+An LLM, like any machine learning model, has two basic modes:

+training
+: The model is learning the values of its trained parameters.
+This is part of creating the model.

+inference
+: The model is using what it learned.
+This is the mode you interact with when you use the model.

 ## What do learned parameters mean?